PapiLer/Reforestation/README.md

-## What kind of award did the dentist receive?
-A little plaque.
+## "Hey, dad, did you get a haircut?"
+"No, I got them all cut."